Skip to main content

 • Brake Clearances: Visually inspect slack adjusters.
 Brakes slightly out of adjustment heat up faster because other axles must absorb the stopping burden.

 • Air Systems: Bleed the air dryer to ensure zero moisture.
-Frozen or damp lines severely delay air transfer to the trailer relay valves.
+Damp lines severely delay air transfer to the trailer relay valves.

 • Tire Degradation: 1,000°F brake heat bleeds directly into wheel rims and tires, elevating blowout risks on defective rubber.